 - Drink plenty of water.
 Fluoridated tap water is best.

 - Restrict acidic beverages to main meals.
 The effect of acidic drinks is reduced when consumed with food.

 - Limit your daily intake of fruit juice, soft, sports and energy drinks, herbal teas and alcohol.

 - Use a soft toothbrush and brush your teeth twice a day with fluoridated toothpaste.

 - Chew sugar-free gum.

-- Visit your dentist for regular checkups.
-The amount of money it will cost for regular dentist checkups is minimal compared to what the cost may be if your teeth go unchecked for a long period of time.
+- Visit your dentist for regular check-ups.
+The amount of money it will cost for regular dental check-ups is minimal compared to what the cost may be if your teeth go unchecked for a long period of time.

 - Keep your teeth healthy with regular brushing, flossing and rinsing.